noahgh221/sectionA_project/README.md

 # sectionA_project
-Various files (MARC, EAD) and helper scripts (XSLT) related to the Rubenstein Library's Section A digitization project.
+Various files (MARC, EAD) and helper scripts (XSLT) related to the Rubenstein Library's project to digitize roughly 3,000 small, mostly single-folder, manuscript collections that are housed in "Section A."

 ## What's in here?